JuliaGraphics/Luxor.jl/docs/src/basics.md

 preview()
 ```

 They just save a bit of typing.
+You can omit the width and height (defaulting to 600 by 600).

 For multiple lines, use either:

 ```
 @svg begin
         setline(10)
         sethue("purple")
         circle(O, 20, :fill)
-     end 600 600
+     end
 ```

 or